Table of Contents 💡

 Answering case study questions

 After presenting your UX case study summary, it is time to answer questions.
-As I said, you leave room for questions on purpose to have more control over the type of questions you get.
+As I said, you leave room for questions on purpose to have more control over the questions you get.

-My main advice here is to be honest when you don’t have an answer to one of the questions.
-I’ve seen many designers desperately try to answer every question they get.
+My main advice is to be honest when you don’t have an answer to one of the questions.
+I’ve seen many designers desperately try to answer every question.
 However, the people listening to your presentation will notice this.

 Instead, be honest when you’re not sure.
-Let your audience know you’re willing to learn or return the question by asking what they think or what the company expects you to do.
+Let your audience know you’re willing to learn or redirect the question by asking what they think or what the company expects you to do.

 That way, you show you know what you can improve and that you’re willing to have a good talk about it.
-That’s way more valuable than being someone that pretends to know everything.
+That’s way more valuable than being someone who pretends to know everything.

 Frequently asked questions

 With the above structure, presenting your UX case study during a job interview should go much better.
-However, there are still some questions to be answered.
+However, there are still some questions to answer.
 I’ve collected several in the list below.

 How long should a UX case study presentation be?